 To ensure good architecture and performance of your system, follow the best practices below to set up data in Adobe Campaign.

-In addition to the autopk defined by default in most tables, you should consider adding some logical or business keys (account number, client number, and so on).
+In addition to the autouuid and autopk defined by default in most tables, you should consider adding some logical or business keys (account number, client number, and so on).
 It can be used later for imports/reconciliation or data packages.
 For more on this, see Identifiers.

 Adobe Campaign resources have three identifiers, and it is possible to add an additional identifier.

 The following table describe these identifiers and their purpose.

 Even if the number of IDs is infinite, you should take care of the size of your database to ensure optimal performances.
 To prevent any issue, make sure to adjust your instance purge settings.
 For more on this, see this section.